See also February 2013 post.

 I have been surprised to see that an increasing number of readers of my popular Scams page reached it by searching for bullionvault scam.
 Is it the “if it sounds too good to be true, it usually is [a scam]” cynicism?
 Probably, and that is why potential investors in bullion are performing ‘due diligence‘ before dealing with a gold or silver supplier.

-Fortunately, from my personal dealings over four years now with this British-based bullion exchange, I can confirm that BullionVault is not a scam!
+Fortunately, from my personal dealings over many years now with this British-based bullion exchange, I can confirm that BullionVault is not a scam!
 Endorsed and recommended by the World Gold Council, full members of the London Bullion Market Association, BullionVault also won the Queen’s Business Award for Enterprise: Innovation in 2009.

 I’m pleased (but not surprised) to see that what has been written about their operation is all good and it’s all true and scam searches reveal nothing negative.
 I’m also glad that more and more Internet users are becoming aware of the many scams out there; their suspicion and awareness might well save them from losing a lot of money.